Wareham Castle and town defences: 17th-21st centuries

-During the English Civil War of the 1640s, Wareham initially supported Parliament, and £60 was spent in 1642 improving the town walls.
+During the English Civil War of the 1640s, Wareham initially supported the Parliamentarians, and £60 was spent in 1642 improving the town walls.
 The Royalists, under Ralph Hopton, 1st Baron Hopton, took the town in 1643, but Parliament retook it in 1644, when soldiers led by Sir Ashley Cooper forced their way through the West Gate in the walls.
 The town wall was reinforced during the conflict, possibly with circular platforms positioned at key points.
-Parliament was advised that the defences remained useful and that they were too substantial to be slighted – deliberately damaged to put them beyond use.
+Parliament was advised that the defences remained useful and that they were too substantial to be slighted – deliberately damaged to make them unusable as a strongpoint.
 In 1685, seven men were executed for their part in the Monmouth Rebellion on the west bank of the defences, the section of which now carries the name of the "Bloody Bank".

 It is not known when the castle was finally abandoned, but by the 18th century, buildings were encroaching on the eastern edge of the castle site, with the remainder forming an open area, known as Castle Green.
 During the early 19th century, houses began to be built around the base of the motte, which was then enclosed in the late-19th century, with a villa called Castle Close was built on top of the motte in 1911.
 This required extensive changes to the shape of the motte, which is now 250 ft in diameter, and 120 ft across at the top.
 Most of the castle ditch was filled in, with the remaining elements 70 ft across and 22 ft deep.
 The foundations of the keep still survive within the motte, and the lines of the inner and outer bailey are traced by the Pound and Trinity lanes.

 It is not known when the stone from the Anglo-Saxon defences was removed.
 Around 1850, a road was cut through part of the western town wall, and further alterations were made in 1940 during the Second World War to protect it against potential attacks by enemy tanks.
 In 1956, the town authorities took over management and conservation of the remaining walls.
 The Anglo-Saxon defences remain up to 55 ft across and 17 ft high in places, although the southern line along the river have been lost and only minimal parts of the eastern side remain; the south-eastern corner was destroyed at some point before the 18th century.

 Early investigations into the Anglo-Saxon defences were undertaken in 1910, 1930 and 1951, and more substantial excavations were carried out on the Anglo-Saxon defence between 1952 and 1954.
 The remains of the castle and the town defences are protected under UK law as a scheduled monument.